ringcentral/integration-blog/_posts/2019-03-05-build-firefox-extension-with-ringcentral-embeddable.md

 });
 ```

-We will pass request message from widget to extension background, and background will handle and response.
+We will pass request messages from widget to extension background, and background will handle and respond.

 ### Init message response service in background.js